techidaily/site-win11-tips/source/_posts/1719220019899-unravel-windows-mysteries-get-the-support-you-need.md

 ## 4\.
 Use the Built-In Windows Troubleshooters

  Windows has several built-in troubleshooters that help you diagnose and fix specific problems on your computer.
 All you have to do is [run the desired troubleshooter on Windows](https://www.makeuseof.com/run-troubleshooter-windows-10-11/) and you'll be well on your way to fixing what's wrong.
-If you're using Windows 11, you can [learn about the different types of Windows Troubleshooters](https://www.makeuseof.com/run-troubleshooter-windows-10-11/)so you know which ones to use.
+If you're using Windows 11, you can [learn about the different types of Windows Troubleshooters](https://www.makeuseof.com/run-troubleshooter-windows-10-11/) so you know which ones to use.

 ## 5\.
 Get Help Online